3akare/Klouds/TheWeatherApp/README.md

 "# The-Weather-App"
-its pretty good and  works very well about to make it reponsive
+its pretty good and  works very well.
+I made it reponsive